ks4049/Winifier/README.md

   cd Winifier
   pip3 install -r requirements.txt
   ```
-  Now that the requirements are satisfied you can use the following options to run the program for training:
+  Now that the requirements are satisfied you can use the following options to run the program:

   `process (whether "train"/"test")`